How to Set Up Flow Shortcuts for iPhone

 The following issues have been fixed.
 To resolve any of them, update Wispr Flow to the latest version and restart the app.

-Wispr Flow missing under Microphone in iOS Settings: Flow wouldn't appear in Settings → Privacy & Security → Microphone if it had never explicitly requested access.
-Flow now requests microphone permission before starting a recording session, so it appears in the list after first use.
+• Wispr Flow missing under Microphone in iOS Settings: Flow wouldn't appear in Settings → Privacy & Security → Microphone if it had never explicitly requested access.
+Flow now shows a permission prompt when a recording attempt is made without microphone access, so it appears in the list after that prompt.

 FAQs